Chart Color Schemes

 Fannie Bay - The Gardens displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Fannie Bay - The Gardens had 28.4% houses and 71.6% other dwellings in the latest Census, compared to Darwin metro's 23.6% houses and 76.4% other dwellings.
+Fannie Bay - The Gardens had 28.4% houses and 71.6% other dwellings in its latest Census evaluation, compared to Darwin metro's 23.6% houses and 76.4% other dwellings.
 Home ownership was at 22.6%, with mortgaged dwellings at 23.6% and rented ones at 53.9%.
-The median monthly mortgage repayment was $2,000, aligning with Darwin metro's average, while the median weekly rent was $390 compared to Darwin metro's $420.
-Nationally, Fannie Bay - The Gardens had higher mortgage repayments of $2,000 versus Australia's average of $1,863 and higher rents at $390 compared to Australia's figure of $375.
+The median monthly mortgage repayment was $2,000, matching Darwin metro's average, while the median weekly rent was $390, compared to Darwin metro's $420.
+Nationally, Fannie Bay - The Gardens had higher mortgage repayments of $2,000 versus Australia's average of $1,863, and rents exceeding the national figure of $375 at $390.

 Frequently Asked Questions - Housing